 Implications and Responsibility

-It is easy to simply demonize the Nazis and view the victims as wholly good, but on deeper reflection the Holocaust reveals that we are all a mix of good and evil.
-We all have the capacity for incredible love and kindness, but also for wickedness.This evil shows its face every day when we act in small and subtle ways out of selfishness and hatred towards others.
-In responding to Auschwitz, it is critical to realize that we are not black and white creatures.
-We need, with humility, to see ourselves in the shoes of the Nazis and realize that we are not above, or far removed from, what they did.
+It is easy to demonize the Nazis and sanctify victims, but on deeper reflection, the Holocaust reveals the simple truth of humanity—that we all have a great capacity for love as well as evil.This evil shows its face every day when we act in small and subtle ways out of selfishness and hatred towards others.
+In responding to Auschwitz, it is critical to understand that we are not black and white creatures.
+We need, with humility, to see ourselves in the shoes of the Nazis and realize that we are not above—or far removed—from what they did.

 Studying the Holocaust this time around, and especially reading The Kingdom of Auschwitz, posed some serious questions regarding how we approach development work.
-Germany was a Western, civilized, well-educated and generally affluent (although struggling with economic instability following World War I) society.
-They had achieved what many see as the ideal for development, and yet they were the perpetrators of mass torture and extermination.
+Germany was a Western, civilized, well-educated, and generally affluent society (although struggling with economic instability following World War I).
+They had achieved what many see as the ideal for development, and yet were the perpetrators of mass torture and extermination.

-So what then are we aiming for?
-When it comes to development, what solutions should we advocate for?
+So what then are we aiming for, then?
+When it comes to development work, what solutions should we advocate for?
 What is conducive to holistic, societal flourishing, and not just an increase in the standard of living?
-As a Christian, how do I pass on my values and beliefs, such as the worth of every human, and incorporate them into my work?
+As a person of faith, how do I pass on my values and beliefs—such as the worth of every human—and incorporate them into my work?

-This semester, after studying the Holocaust, social change, the war in the Balkans, Hungary's tragic history, and being confronted with injustice nearly every day, i'm weary.
-Enlightened and aware, but weary.
+This semester, after studying the Holocaust, social change movements around the world, the war in the Balkans, Hungary's tragic history, and being confronted with injustice nearly every day...
+I'm weary.
+Enlightened, but weary.
 To stand resolute in the face of injustice is a tiresome task, but what alternative do we have?
 I echo Sophie's prayer.
-I have no answers, I have nothing profound or helpful to say.
-I can simply stutter, offering my hopes and prayers to a God I refuse to give up on and my fellow people I believe will fight with me.
+I have no answers.
+I have nothing profound or helpful to say.
+I can merely stutter, offering broken prayers to a God I refuse to give up on and hoping in the goodness of my fellow people who I believe will fight with me.
 May we not lose hope.